drtechie/infoclinic/README.md

 1. Visit `http://localhost:8080` and login with `admin` and `password`
 2. Activate plugins and `rest-api` theme.
-3. Import boilerplate ACF custom fields by navigating to `Custom Fields -> Tools`, and uploading `config/acf-meta.data.json`.
-This will add meta fields to each Page and Post by default, avoiding the need for Yoast SEO or similar plugins.
-Extend and add to other post types as you need
-4. Add a new page called `Home`, set it to use the `Home` page template, and then set it as your front page in the `Settings -> Reading -> Your homepage displays` section
+3. Add a new page called `Home`, set it to use the `Home` page template, and then set it as your front page in the `Settings -> Reading -> Your homepage displays` section
-5. Change Permalinks to the 'Custom Structure' option and enter `/post/%postname%/`
+4. Change Permalinks to the 'Custom Structure' option and enter `/post/%postname%/`
-6. Update your Site Address within `Settings -> General` to your SSR app (default: http://localhost:1337)
+5. Update your Site Address within `Settings -> General` to your SSR app (default: http://localhost:1337)